v-harrishe/azure-docs/articles/load-balancer/tutorial-load-balancer-standard-public-zonal-portal.md

 ---
-title: "Tutorial: Load Balancer VMs within a zone--Azure portal"
+title: Tutorial - Load Balancer VMs within a zone--Azure portal
 titleSuffix: Azure Load Balancer
 description: This tutorial demonstrates how to create a Standard Load Balancer with zonal frontend to load balance VMs within an availability zone by using Azure portal
 services: load-balancer
 documentationcenter: na
-author: asudbring

 manager: twooley
 Customer intent: As an IT administrator, I want to create a load balancer that load balances incoming internet traffic to virtual machines within a specific zone in a region. ms.service: load-balancer